It's 2050 And This Is How We Stopped Climate Change

 This pasture is a bovine buffet.
 The grass is up to my waist.
 This is not ordinary grass that grows wild in this region.
 These are varieties with names like Mulato, and Cayman, which researchers at CIAT bred and selected to be top-quality cattle feed.

-Angulo Mosquero says that these grasses grow so fast, and they're so nutritious, he can keep four or even six cows on land that used to support just one.
+Angulo Mosquera says that these grasses grow so fast, and they're so nutritious, he can keep four or even six cows on land that used to support just one.
 He does have to manage the cows more carefully; moving them every few weeks to new pastures when the grass is ready.

 "More milk, more meat," he says.

-Note: A previous version of this story misspelled Rep. Alexandria Ocasio-Cortez's name as Ocasio-Cortes.
-Also, Sila Kiliccote's last name was misspelled in some instances as Kiliccotte.